adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-form-component-en_US.md

 end
 ```

-We moved more from our `mount/3` into `apply_action/3` and now that method also receive `params` so it can use `id` on `:edit` and ignore them on `:new`.
+We moved more from our `mount/3` into `apply_action/3` and now that method also receives `params` so it can use `id` on `:edit` and ignore them on `:new`.
 As for `handle_event("save" ...)` we did the same thing passing `socket.assigns.live_action` so create one clause per action.
 The contents of each `save_ticket/3` now behave exactly like `TicketLive.New` and `TicketLive.Edit` used to behave separately but this time we share everything else that was previously duplicated.
-Donf forget to delete `LineupWeb.TicketLive.Edit` if you didn't already.
+Don't forget to delete `LineupWeb.TicketLive.Edit` if you didn't already.
 Now, `mix test` should be passing for all tests.

 ### Success!